BlastSlimey/SonicRushAP/assembly changes.md

   ...
   if (-1 < iVar3) {
 --- override
-=> r0 free, r1 iVar3, r2 piVar2 but can be exchanged for value and then freed, r3 free but return pointer
+=> r0 free, r1 iVar3 sel zone (NOT LOCATION), r2 piVar2 (SEL CHAR PTR???) but can be exchanged for value and then freed, r3 free but return pointer
     ap_pointer = 022c4760
     if *piVar2 == 1
       ap_pointer++